poopaou/orm/README.md

 ## Restrictions

 Orm is still a beta version, this include some limitations.
-* Only simple long primary key is supported.
+* Composite primary key aren't supported.
-* Version field only support basic auto incremented field.
+* Primary key can only be of type long.
-* Inner class are not supported (yet).
+* Version only supported for incremented field.
-* Foreign keys are not supported (yet).
+* Inner class aren't supported (yet).
 * Foreign object loading is not supported (and probably never will).
 * Database visioning is not supported (?).